aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/src/HPC/README.md

 The requirements utilizing the HPC backend on SWB:
 1. Deploy Pcluster Manager stack and deploy clusters to Hosting Account.
 Instructions for deploying the stack can be found [here](https://pcluster.cloud/01-getting-started.html).
 Information on creating clusters are also here in [this video review of Pcluster Manager](https://www.youtube.com/watch?v=Z1vlpJYb1KQ).
-2. Deploy ParallelCluster Stack API onto the Hosting Account under the region for the where your clusters reside such as `us-east-1`.
+2. Deploy ParallelCluster Stack API onto the Hosting Account under the region for where your clusters reside such as `us-east-1`.
 Use version `3.14` of [ParallelCluster Stack API](https://docs.aws.amazon.com/parallelcluster/latest/ug/api-reference-v3.html).

 ## Set Up
 1. In the root directory at `ma-mono` run `rush install`